starlitriver/starlitriver.github.io/content/guides/mathematics/how to do differentiation.md

 - find the equation of the tangent line to the graph of $f(x)$

-find derivative of each of these expressions
+worked example: find derivative of each of these expressions

 $\dfrac{d}{dx}x^2+4x=2x+4$
 $\dfrac{d}{dx}-x^3+2x^2=-3x^2+4x$
 $\dfrac{d}{dx}-10x^3-2x^2+2=-30x^2-4x$